ROCm/omnitrace/docs/index.rst

 Omnitrace documentation
 ***********************

-Omnitrace is a multi-purpose analysis tool for profiling and tracing applications running on the CPU and GPU.
-It supports dynamic binary instrumentation, call-stack sampling, and causal profiling, along with a full set of configuration options.
-Omnitrace is now part of the AMD ROCm (TM) Software stack.
+Omnitrace is designed for the high-level profiling and comprehensive tracing of applications running on the CPU or the CPU and GPU.
+It supports dynamic binary instrumentation, call-stack sampling, and various other features for determining which function and line number are currently executing.
 To learn more, see :doc:`what-is-omnitrace`

 The code is open and hosted at `<https://github.com/ROCm/omnitrace>`_.